Katy Harris (nee Barrow) A.IDTA

 I looked into her eyes, and in that moment, I knew immediately that it was HER!!
 I threw my arms around her, I was SO EXCITED.
 I didn’t sleep a wink that night!

 We are now best friends, and business partners.
-The company that Sue founded over 20 years ago, Starlets, is just a baby/family version of SOSA, with exactly the same ethos, fun and vision, of inclusive dance for all abilities.
+The company that Sue founded over 20 years ago, Starlets, is just a baby/toddler version of SOSA, with exactly the same ethos, fun and vision, of inclusive dance for all abilities.

 It was ALWAYS MEANT TO BE that SOSA & Starlets would align!!